-The StackShot 3X and related equipment is provided by Cognisys, Inc. "as is" and "with all faults."
-Cognisys, Inc. makes no representations or warranties of any kind concerning the safety, suitability, lack of viruses, inaccuracies, typographical errors, or other harmful components of StackShot 3X.
+The StackShot 3X, software, and related equipment is provided by Cognisys, Inc. "as is" and "with all faults."
+Cognisys, Inc. makes no representations or warranties of any kind concerning the safety, suitability, lack of viruses, inaccuracies, typographical errors, or other harmful components of StackShot 3X and its related software.
 There are inherent dangers in the use of any product, and you are solely responsible for determining whether StackShot 3X is compatible with your equipment and other software installed on your equipment.
-You are also solely responsible for the protection of your equipment and backup of your data, and Cognisys, Inc. will not be liable for any damages you may suffer in connection with using or modifying StackShot 3X.
+You are also solely responsible for the protection of your equipment and backup of your data, and Cognisys, Inc. will not be liable for any damages you may suffer in connection with using or modifying StackShot 3X and/or its related software.